 Decluttering your desk can improve your professional life and mental health.
-According to Harvard Business Review research a clean work desk will help you focus on process information better and make you more productive at work.
+According to Harvard Business Review research, a clean work desk will help you focus on process information better and make you more productive at work.
 Moreover, this will also decrease your levels of stress and anxiety.

 Using tools like Slack, Skype, or other chat software might help you keep your team in the loop.
 Also, it’s a good way to have asynchronous communications.
 This means that both parts don’t need to be available simultaneously to have a discussion.

-Chat apps and similar technologies allow us to express our thoughts, leave feedback, and communicate solutions without actually getting an instant reply.
+Chat apps and similar technologies allow us to express our thoughts, leave feedback, and communicate solutions without getting an instant reply.

 Yes, this communication method has a learning curve for those who are used to video calls or classic in-room meetings.
 Keep your messages clean, short, and aimed at specific issues and solutions.
-In most cases, this is a much more productive way of communication remotely since everyone can reply at any time that works for them.
+In most cases, this is a much more productive way of communicating remotely since everyone can reply at any time that works for them.

 Numerous meetings and expectations of immediate replies can be a core issue of why we don’t really have time to get actual work done.